 We have a clear chain of accountability for modern slavery; overall responsibility rests with our Board of Governors, whilst day-to-day activity is undertaken by the University’s Professional Services function.

-We continually review our approach in this area and following an internal audit review responsibility for our approach to modern slavery now falls under the remit of a Modern Slavery Co-ordination and Oversight Group (MSCOG) chaired by the Director of Social Responsibility.
+We continually review our approach in this area and following an internal audit review, responsibility for our approach to modern slavery now falls under the remit of a Modern Slavery Co-ordination and Oversight Group (MSCOG) chaired by the Director of Social Responsibility.
 This allows a more holistic approach to be taken across our range of activities, integrating the work we undertake on our supply chains with our academic and outreach activities.
 MSCOG is comprised of senior academic and professional services staff and the remit of the group is to ‘provide oversight and coordination to the full range of areas across the University relevant to combatting modern slavery’.

 We have a range of policies and procedures to support our zero tolerance approach to modern slavery and human trafficking.
 These include: